Ion Calvocoressi

 He was wounded in July 1942, rescuing members of the battalion's forward observation post, and became aide-de-camp to the commander of XXX Corps, Lieutenant-General Sir Oliver Leese in 1943.
 He accompanied Leese in North Africa, and, after Leese took command of the Eighth Army, into Italy, and finally to the Far East, where Leese became commander of Allied Land Forces South East Asia.
 He received the MBE for his service.

 He became a stockbroker after the war, concentrating on private client work.
-He moved to Westerham in Kent in 1950, near the country home of Winston Churchill at Chartwell.
+He moved to the town of Westerham in Kent in 1950, near the country home of Winston Churchill at Chartwell.
 He was instrumental in the erection of a statue of Churchill by Oscar Nemon in the town in 1965.
 He was High Sheriff of Kent in 1978–79.

 After he retired, he was chairman of the appeal for the Guards Museum at Wellington Barracks.
 He was also a life member of the Marylebone Cricket Club, a Fellow of the Ancient Monuments Society, and a financial adviser to the Royal Society of Musicians.

-He was survived by his wife, Katherine Kennedy (the sister of Sir Ludovic Kennedy), whom he married on 29 April 1947, their three sons (James, Richard, and Andrew) and daughter (Iona).
-His son, art historian Richard Calvocoressi, was a curator at the Tate Gallery (1979–87) and director of the Scottish National Gallery of Modern Art (1987–2007), and became director of the Henry Moore Foundation in 2007.
+He was survived by his wife, Katherine Kennedy (the sister of Sir Ludovic Kennedy), whom he married on 29 April 1947.
+They had three sons and a daughter.
+One son is art historian Richard Calvocoressi.

 His cousin, Peter Calvocoressi, worked in RAF Intelligence at Bletchley Park in the Second World War and was an author.